Valhalla train crash: MTA grade crossing safety campaign

 After the accident, the MTA began promoting grade crossing safety through a multimedia campaign.
 It added to its website a page developed in conjunction with Operation Lifesaver (OLI), an organization that works to promote rail safety among the public, particularly at grade crossings.
-Informational posters, reminding passengers to "Wait Behind the Gate" when they drive through grade crossings, went up in trains and at stations on the Metro-North, the LIRR, and the New York City Subway.
+Informational posters, reminding passengers to "Wait Behind the Gate" when they drive through grade crossings, went up in trains and at stations on the Metro-North, the Long Island Rail Road (LIRR), and the New York City Subway.

 The campaign was also spread electronically.
-Video public service announcements ran on screens in larger stations served by MTA trains, including Grand Central Terminal, Penn Station and Fulton Center.
+Video public service announcements ran on screens in larger stations served by MTA trains, including GCT, Penn Station and Fulton Center.
 They were also run on Facebook and the websites for many newspapers in the New York metropolitan area.
 Filmed versions ran before movies.
 According to the NTSB, the MTA reported success in reaching a population with the OLI material that had rarely, if at all, been exposed to it before.

 Enforcement efforts supplemented the education and public outreach.
 The MTA police worked with local law enforcement to create a Right of Way Task Force.
-Officers primarily handed out pamphlets to drivers, pedestrians and train passengers at the many grade crossings in the metropolitan area, but also went as far as issuing summonses to violators, even arresting five, by November 2016.
+Officers handed out pamphlets to drivers, pedestrians and train passengers at the many grade crossings in the metropolitan area, but also went as far as issuing summonses to violators, even arresting five, by November 2016.

+Safety improvements to Commerce Street crossing

 In September 2016, it was announced that the Commerce Street crossing, where the accident occurred, would be one of 43 MTA-operated railroad crossings to get closed-circuit television upgrades, paid for by a $1.9 million grant from the FRA.
 The CCTV installations, part of a wider project by the MTA to improve safety at railroad crossings, would help the MTA "investigate specific incidents and analyze crossing/traffic operations for targeted modifications to improve safety."

+Six years later, Senator Chuck Schumer secured a $100 million federal grant for Metro-North to improve safety at grade crossings; most of it would be spent to build an overpass over the tracks and the Saw Mill River Parkway at Roaring Brook Road, near a school in Chappaqua further up the line.
+Alan Brody complained that most of the railroad's efforts have gone to implementing positive train control as the NTSB had recommended after the Spuyten Duyvil wreck, which would not have prevented the Valhalla accident any more than the CCTV would.
+He pointed out that much cheaper measures, such as putting strobe lights on the gates and bollards in the center of the road, would greatly reduce the risk at Commerce.
+The MTA said it was instituting partnerships with Waze and other measures to better ensure that motorists knew they were approaching crossings.